-Domestic Violence Attorney | Orlando
+Domestic Violence Attorney in Orlando | Aubrey Law

 I think I am in an abusive relationship.
 What should I do?

 Elder Abuse is a Type of Domestic Violence

 The majority of elder abuse is caused by family members.
 Elder abuse consists of emotional, physical, sexual, or financial abuse.
 It can severely impact the health and well-being of an older adult.
 Our Orlando domestic violence attorneys take pride in protecting our senior citizen clients.
 We urge you to reach out to a lawyer if you or a loved one has experienced abuse.

 To combat domestic violence, the first step is to get away from the abuser.
 Next, you need to get a restraining order.
 What if you are going through a divorce?
 The domestic violence record of the other party will greatly impact the divorce in a variety of ways.
 It will impact asset division to child support and custody.

 Aubrey Law Represents Those Wrongfully Accused of Domestic Violence